hpc-carpentry/old-hpc-workflows/_episodes/06-remaining-stages.md

 > ## Windows Note
 >
 > If you are using a Windows system, make sure you have followed the
-> setup instructions regarding using Git Bash.
-This should provide the
+> [setup instructions][lesson-setup] regarding the use of Git Bash.
-> required environment for the tar command to work.
+> This should provide the required environment for the `tar` command to work.
 {:.callout}

 > ## Creating an Archive